brassington/brassington.github.io/work/contract-work-marketplaces.md

 I'm hoping [Toptal](http://www.toptal.com/javascript) may be the answer.
 I expect to be screened thoroughly, and impressed that their application asks for much more detail than any of the others thus far.
 No other marketplace has even required a code sample.
 The list of Javascript engineers looks impressive, and I would love to find out what their how effective the community is for landing quality clients in the long run.

 I'm still searching for the perfect outlet for my voracious appitite to do worthwhile side-project work on paying contracts.
 What do you think, have you found a great community I've missed?
-Let me know in the comments or reach out to me at andrew@brassington.io
+Reach out to me at andrew@brassington.io